 - You want the final photo to be a mirror image of the original.

-- You took the original photo at an angle.
+- The original photo was taken at an angle.

-- You want to use an angle to create perspective.
+- There is a want to use an angle to create perspective.

 Some of the most common ways to rotate a photo in Lightroom are:

 - Flipping a photo to its mirror image.

 Whether you learn how to edit wedding photos in Photoshop or Lightroom, as you can tell - there are several wedding photography editing techniques that you can apply to make each of them look like a masterpiece.
 The list goes beyond these 15 points, and once you learn the basics of how to edit wedding photos, you can level up from there.
 Wedding post-production is a highly time-consuming task, no matter how good you get at it and even if you come up with a ‘fast’ and efficient post-production workflow.
 It’s still going to cost you hours that you could dedicate to doing more important things like meeting clients or shooting weddings, which is why we would recommend outsourcing from the start.